 Travel with pet birds is subject to strict regulations designed to prevent avian flu from being brought into Switzerland.
 Since many birds are protected animals, additional species conservation regulations must also be observed.

-It is currently unclear what status the United Kingdom will have after leaving the European Union.
-In the event of an exit without agreement, the import conditions for third countries will apply.
+It is currently unclear what status the United Kingdom will have after leaving the European Union on 31 October 2019.
+In the event of an exit without agreement, the import conditions for third countries will apply from 1 November 2019.

 The travel regulations apply to birds kept as pets (see What are pets?) that are travelling with their owner and are not intended either for sale or for transfer to new owners.